-Years and years ago, before I mastered money, it mastered me.
+Years and years ago, before I mastered money, it mastered me and impressed me.
 I’d spend money to feel good about myself.
 It was a confidence booster.
 I felt excited, alive.
 It provided me a temporary high, made me feel happy.
-I got my value from ‘stuff.’
-After coming to Christ, and realizing that my value as a woman, comes from God and God alone, spending HIS money wisely, was His very first lesson on my agenda.
+I got my value from ‘stuff’, but happiness doesn’t depend on money.
+After coming to Christ, and realizing that my value as a woman comes from God and God alone, spending HIS money wisely was His very first important lesson on my agenda.

 Wow, was it hard.
 I rebelled and fought Him for what seemed like forever.

 In looking back, I learned many lessons along the way.
 Here are my top tips.

 Lesson #1 – You Cannot Win Against God

 Oh, but the times I have foolishly tried!